 Mission Team #004 was a group of seven people from around Wisconsin.
-They spent time at Project Hospitality and Moravian Open Door.
+They spent time at Project Hospitality and Moravian Open Door in NYC.

 Mission Team #005 was a group of 24 people from Sturgeon Bay Moravian Church, Wisconsin.
 They went to Moravian Open Door, Good + Foundation, All Souls Soup Kitchen, Holy Apostles Soup Kitchen, and Grand Central Drop-In Center.
 We also had a conversation about mission and accompaniment.

 Mission Team #006 was a return trip from Sturgeon Bay Moravian 2018!
 This group of 20 served at the same ministries as the year before.
 They had the fortune to spend time at the Moravian Church – Northern Provincial Synod on their way in.
 It was good to renew this relationship.